CprimeLearningLabs/terraform-aws-intro/labs/lab-4.5-Multiplicity/lab4.5-multiplicity.md

 }
 ```

-Create a new file called “vm-cluster.tf” and open it for edit.
+Create a new file called `vm-cluster.tf` and open it for edit.

 Add a locals block to create a list of the ids of the private subnets.
 ```